 What is the Ferrari Purosangue release date?

-What will be the price of the Ferrari Purosangue?
+What is the expected price of the Ferrari Purosangue?

-The Ferrari Purosangue price could hover around the $350,000 mark.
+The Ferrari Purosangue price could hover around the $370,000 mark in the United States.

 Featured Image Source: Ferrari